 What are acknowledgments and jurats in notarial acts?

 Acknowledgments and jurats are two common types of notarial acts.
-An acknowledgment verifies that the signer willingly signed a document and acknowledged its contents, typically required for property deeds.
+An acknowledgment verifies that the signer willingly signed a document and acknowledged its contents, which is typically required for property deeds.
 A jurat ensures that a document’s contents are true by administering an oath or affirmation to the signer, who swears under penalty of perjury.
 Both acts are critical in ensuring the legal validity and authenticity of documents.

 Can notaries certify copies of original documents?